 These improvements can be attributed to the ability of {\em \sys} to capture long-term temporal dependencies, facilitated by the unrolled network structure, detailed in Section~\ref{section:methodology}.
 Our method improves both the accuracy and convergence rate of the models by mitigating vanishing spikes and enabling more efficient gradient propagation during training.
-Analysis in the Supplementary material demonstrates faster convergence and lower energy consumption compared to standard SNNs and recurrent architectures.
-Additionally, we show that incorporating{\em \sys} in ANNs and hybrid models significantly improves gesture and speech classification.
+The analysis presented in Appendices~\ref{appendix:a} and~\ref{appendix:c} demonstrates lower energy consumption and faster convergence compared to standard SNNs and recurrent architectures.
+Additionally, we show that incorporating{\em \sys} in ANNs and hybrid models significantly improves speech classification (Appendix~\ref{appendix:c3}).